Skip to main content

 We use cookies/local storage and analytics to operate and improve the Service.

-• Optional analytics cookies: used to understand website usage; only set if you opt in via the cookie banner (where implemented).
+10.1 Cookie types — Strictly necessary cookies: required for basic functionality.
+Optional analytics cookies: used to understand website usage; only set if you opt in.

 11) Security